rundeck/rundeck-cli/docs/commands.md

 	   setup       - Setup SCM Config for a Project setupinputs - Get SCM Setup inputs
 	   status      - Get SCM Status for a Project

+### projects configure

+Manage Project configuration

+    Available commands:

+       delete - Remove configuration properties for a project get    - Get all configuration properties for a project set    - Overwrite all configuration properties for a project update - Modify configuration properties for a project

 ## run